Noli Eala

 Jose Emmanuel "Noli" Macasaet Eala is a Filipino sports executive and disbarred lawyer who served as the 11th chairperson of the Philippine Sports Commission from August 30 to December 28, 2022.
 He previously served as the sixth commissioner of the Philippine Basketball Association from 2003 to 2007.
 Before he became the commissioner of the league, he was a play-by-play commentator of Viva-Vintage Sports, which broadcasts the PBA Games, from the early 1990s until 2002.
 He was elected as commissioner of the league in 2002 after his predecessor, Emilio "Jun" Bernardino, retired from his post.

 Early life

 Eala studied high school at La Salle Green Hills before studying at the Ateneo de Manila University, when he obtained his Law degree.
 He was also a team manager for the Ateneo Blue Eagles.
-Eala's niece is tennis player Alex Eala.
+Eala's niece is tennis player Alexandra Eala.

 Play-by-play commentator

 In his collegiate years, Eala used to call on the Man on the Ball radio show of Romy Kintanar.
 This later helped land him a job as commentator for PBA games on radio before joining Vintage Sports, later renamed as Viva-Vintage Sports on its TV panel.
 Eala started as an analyst from 1992 to 1994, then becoming a play-by-play commentator by 1995.
 Later on, Eala became one of the most popular commentators in the league with his famous lines such as Susmaryosep (a well known Filipino expression) and Nobody does it better, which drew raves and rants from fans.

 Eala also became the news anchor of IBC's early evening newscast, IBC Express Balita in 2002 together with Precious Hipolito-Castelo.
 He later left the newscast to anchor the late-night newscast, IBC News Tonight from 2002 to 2003.

 Eala had Andy Jao, Quinito Henson and Tommy Manotoc as color commentators during his years.
 However, in 2002, he was named as the sixth commissioner of the PBA.
 It also marked Viva-Vintage's last season as PBA TV coverer.
 He, alongside Manotoc, called Viva-Vintage's last PBA coverage during Game four of the All-Filipino Finals series between Coca-Cola and Alaska.

 Even with his current role as commissioner, Eala had brief appearances on the mic.
 He was one of the commentators during the 2005 Southeast Asian Games, calling mostly Badminton and Boxing matches.
 He also called a June 2005 Ateneo-La Salle Reunion Game for Studio 23.
 He also became one of the commentators for the MVP Cup 2 Badminton tournament.
 He also served as the play-by-play commentator on FIBA 3x3 and certain Gilas Pilipinas games during the 2018 FIBA World Cup and 2019 Southeast Asian Games.